ParallelMaths/parallel/pages/9-27-circle-mystery.md

 @[youtube](bRIL9kMJJSc?end=413&rel=0)

 ::: problem id=3_1 marks=2
-__3.1__ According to the rules in the video, which of these arrangements of two circles is now allowed?
+__3.1__ According to the rules in the video, which of these arrangements of two circles is not allowed?

 * [ ] A ![](/resources/9-27-circle-mystery/3-circle-a.png)
 * [ ] B ![](/resources/9-27-circle-mystery/3-circle-b.png)